Prosecutor: Spain

+The Prosecutor General is not part of any category and is equated in honors to the President of the Supreme Court, while the Lieutenant Prosecutor of the Supreme Court, who must be a Supreme Court Prosecutor, is considered equivalent to a Chamber President of the Supreme Court (Presidente de Sala del Tribunal Supremo).

+The first prosecution category includes the heads of the prosecutor's offices and units dependent on the Prosecutor General's Office, the main prosecutors of the Supreme Court Prosecutor's Office, the heads of the prosecutor's offices before the Audiencia Nacional, before the Constitutional Court and before the Court of Auditors, and any other that may be established in the staff.

+Below the national organization, each region has a Senior Prosecutor's Office, whose head belongs to the second category and exercises their functions before a High Court of Justice.
+The level immediately below is the provincial level, with a Prosecutor's Office before a Provincial Court, and at the lowest level are the Area Prosecutor's Offices, which serve in territorial units smaller than the province.

 Sweden

 In Sweden, public prosecutors are lawyers who work out of the Swedish Prosecution Authority (Åklagarmyndigheten) and direct police investigations of serious crimes.
 For all criminal cases, public prosecutors decide arrests and charges on behalf of the public and are the only public officers who can make such decisions.
 Plaintiffs also have the option of hiring their own special prosecutor (enskilt åtal).
 The exception is cases concerning crimes against the freedom of the press for which the Chancellor of Justice acts as the prosecuting attorney.
 In court, the prosecutor is not necessarily in an adversarial relationship to the defendant, but is under an obligation to investigate and present information that may incriminate or exonerate the defendant.
 The prosecutor is not a judicial officer, nor do they participate in the private deliberations of the court.
 Public prosecutors are the only public officers who can decide to appeal cases to appellate courts.
 Otherwise, appeals are initiated by defense counsel, the plaintiff, their representatives, and other parties to the case (målsäganden).
 When a case has been decided by an appellate court, the right to appeal to the Supreme Court passes from the case's prosecutor to the Prosecutor-General (Riksåklagaren).